SeeThruHead/Functional-Programming/README.md

 ![](images/haskellLogo.png)

-The purpose of this tutorial is to illustrate functional programming concepts in Haskell language by providing reusable and useful pieces of codes, examples, case study and applications.
+The purpose of this tutorial is to illustrate functional programming concepts in the Haskell language by providing reusable and useful pieces of code, examples, case study and applications.

 Notes:

-* The codes with '>' symbol were run in the interactive haskell Shell ghci and the line bellow without the symbol > are the output.
+* The codes with '>' symbol were run in the interactive haskell Shell ghci and the line below  without the symbol > are the output.

 This page can be accessed from: https://github.com/caiorss/Functional-Programming